Douglas County, Nebraska: Government

 Douglas County is governed by a board of seven county commissioners, elected to staggered four–year terms.
 County courthouse positions are also elected on a partisan basis.
 Most of the county's offices are located at the Douglas County Courthouse.

 For much of the time after World War II, Douglas County was one of the more conservative urban counties in the United States.
 It supported the Republican candidate for president in all but one election from 1952 to 2004.
 However, it has become a far more competitive county in national elections compared to the rest of the state in the last ten years.
 Barack Obama won a majority of the county's votes in 2008, becoming the first Democrat to do so since 1964.
 He also narrowly carried the 2nd congressional district as well, garnering him one electoral vote statewide.
 It swung back to the Republican column in 2012 with Mitt Romney winning the county by an even closer majority.
 The county swung back to Democratic hands in 2016 with Hillary Clinton winning a plurality of its votes, but unlike Obama eight years prior she failed to carry the 2nd congressional district.
 In 2020, Joe Biden won the county by 11 points, a 56-year high for Democrats, and flipped the 2nd district back into the Democratic column.
-Congressman Don Bacon, a Republican won Douglas County in his race.

-As of December 2020, Douglas County is one of three counties in Nebraska (alongside Thurston and Dakota) to have a plurality of registered Democrats.
+As of January 2025, Douglas County is one of the only two counties in Nebraska (alongside Thurston) to have a plurality of registered Democrats.